Offline mode

 5. When is the best time to test for herpes?

-6. Why do herpes blood tests give false positives?
+6. Why do herpes blood tests have false positive results?

-7. Is a lab herpes test more accurate than a home test?
+7. Is a herpes blood test conducted in a lab more accurate than a herpes test conducted at home?

-8. Should I retest if I get a negative result?
+8. Should I retake the herpes blood test if I receive a negative result?

 How We Sourced This: Our article was constructed based on current advice from the most prominent public health and medical organizations, and then molded into simple language based on the situations that people actually experience, such as treatment, reinfection by a partner, no-symptom exposure, and the uncomfortable question of whether it “came back.”
 In the background, our pool of research included more diverse public health advice, clinical advice, and medical references, but the following are the most pertinent and useful for readers who want to verify our claims for themselves.